FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 I appreciate that you've spoken out about it.

-I think it's also resulted in shortages in our nation's law enforcement and our military, and I think it makes us less safe.
+I think it's also resulted in shortages in our nation's law enforcement and our military and I think it makes us less safe.

 Gentleman yields back.

-Here I'm dropping a link in here.
+I'm dropping the link in here.

-And I certainly appreciate your forthcomingness and information that I think uh that the American people want.
+Director Ray, I appreciate you being here today and I certainly appreciate your forthcomingness and the information that I think that the American people want.

-And you know, to me, it's you have a very difficult job right now.
+And, you know, to me, it's you have a very difficult job right now.

 And then the laptop issue, the Hunter Biden laptop issue, which the FBI actually had in their possession.

-So I have 800,000 people thereabouts that I represent, and our job is to restore trust.
+So, I have 800,000 people thereabouts that I represent and our job is to restore trust.

-And so in a lot of the hearings we've had this week, they say, well, the FBI is investigating that.
+And so, in a lot of the hearings we've had this week, they say, well, the FBI is investigating that.

 How does that happen?

-How do we verify and get trust back to the American people that these agencies are really working to protect the president?
+And how do we restore trust in the American people that the FBI and the DHS, who is under Mayorkas' directorate now, how do we verify and get trust back to the American people that these agencies are really working to protect the president?

 I certainly never imagined that they would actually indict him.

-And I felt well, they'll never find him guilty.
+And I felt, well, they'll never find him guilty.

-So how do we restore trust in the government of this country and the agencies that are here that we pay and provide three billion dollars a year to the Secret Service to protect some of the leading political candidates in America?
+And now we've had a threat on his life, so how do we restore trust in the government of this country and the agencies that are here that we pay and provide $3 billion a year to the Secret Service to protect some of the leading political candidates in America?

 That's a lot.